benofben/arbit/downloader/README.md

     gcloud iam service-accounts keys create ${SERVICE_ACCOUNT}.key.json \
       --iam-account ${SERVICE_ACCOUNT}@${PROJECT_ID}.iam.gserviceaccount.com

-You're also going to need to add this to the bottom of your .profile
+You're also going to need to add this to the bottom of your .profile.
+While we're at, it let's set the time zone to New York too.

     export GOOGLE_APPLICATION_CREDENTIALS=~/downloader.key.json
+    TZ='America/New_York'; export TZ

 Finally, do this: